mcneel/help-docs/_en/flamingo/5/help/render-farm.md

 After each job is complete, output can be found in the job's output folder.

 #### Start job
-Job may be started immediately after submission, at a later time, or manually through he Farm monitor.
+Job may be started immediately after submission, at a later time, or manually through the Farm monitor.

 #### Now
 Start the job now.